-> To develop data analysis, equipment connectivity, and software that are beyond the current capabilities industrial manufacturers must seek expertise outside the industry.
-Major industrial manufacturing companies are increasingly partnering with technology firms to leverage technology such as cloud-based platforms and Internet of Things that can run the industrial workspace.
+To develop data analysis, equipment connectivity, and software that are beyond the current capabilities industrial manufacturers must seek expertise outside the industry.
+Major industrial manufacturing companies are increasingly partnering with technology firms to leverage technology such as cloud-based platforms and the Internet of Things that can run the industrial workspace.
 But these alliances can be risky.
 Companies need to strike a balance between partner selection, close collaboration with strategic partners, and at the same time maintaining their hold in the market.

 Mine operational data

 With advances in technology, the manufacturing industry is soon going to have to manage an avalanche of data coming from various sources.
-Therefore, players in the industrial manufacturing space are hiring people who can effectively mine these bits and bytes of information and work closely with the customers and open new revenue streams for the business.
+Therefore, players in the industrial manufacturing space are hiring people who can effectively mine these bits and bytes of information and work closely with the customers, and open new revenue streams for the business.
 By being proactive in implementing technology and utilizing the data for the right purposes, manufacturing companies can earn better gains from the business.